 A very simple yet engaging idea – animate your audience with a ” Who is this?” quiz.
 The goal of the game is simple: the participants have to guess who is behind an altered image.
 You could also reveal part of your image little by little.
 As time passes (every day or every week for example), the image becomes sharper and clearer to facilitate the game.
 That helps to keep them coming back to your page as well.
 The best way to go about this is to really bank on your social media accounts and announce the activity way beforehand.

 Encourage your community members to share their experiences

-The photo contest is always a good idea.
+Stories are great, but nothing beats a first hand personal story of a bond between a mother and child.
+Pictures tell stories.
 Suggest to your audience to share their best photo with their mom or, in another register, to share their mom’s best recipe.
-Then have the community vote for the most original photo or recipe, and reward the winner.
+The latter also opens a way to really appreciate a mother’s cooking skills.
+As you move on, you can have the community vote for the most original photo or recipe, and reward the winner.

 For all kinds of Mother’s Day activities that you are considering, remember to plan well in advance, at least two weeks if not a month.
 Know your audience, their likes and dislikes – this will help you pick relevant activities.
 At the end of the day, GiveCentral is always here to make your fundraising for nonprofits easy and personal, both for you and your donors!